Miguel12456789/Helpdesk/README.md

 Check the "Add to PATH" option if it appears

+#### First instalation:

-After installation, open the terminal and type:
+After instal node, open the terminal and type:

 ```bash
 node -v